Hidden secret destinations in Europe on a budget?

 2. Mdina & Zebbug, Malta

-Malta has been on my list since I first started remembering.
+Malta has been on my list since forever.
 My mother’s best friends are Maltese and every time we’d visit they’d sit us down to a gigantic feast of delicious food.
 We were not to leave the table until we ate it all.

-They were full of warmth, love and constant laughter and chitter chatter.
+They were full of warmth, love, and constant laughter, and chitter chatter.
 And that has never changed as I’ve gotten older.
-That’s a culture and country I want to know more of.
+That’s a culture and country I want to know more about.

 3. Salzkammergut region, Austria